rod-higgins/search_api_postgresql/README-SYMLINKS.md

 # Development Symlinks for search_api_postgresql

-This DDEV environment is configured to automatically create symlinks between your module source code and the Drupal test installation.
+This DDEV environment is configured to automatically create symlinks between the module source code and the Drupal test installation.

 ## How it works